 Document: House Permanent Select Committee on Intelligence FISA Amendments Reauthorization Act of 2017

-The House Permament Select Committee on Intelligence (HPSCI) version of the Foreign Intelligence Surveillance Act (FISA) Amendements Reauthorization Act of 2017.
+The House Permament Select Committee on Intelligence (HPSCI) has released its version of the FISA Amendements Reauthorization Act of 2017.

 Video and Testimony: House Intelligence Committee Russia Investigative Task Force Hearing with Social Media Companies